m98proxy/GoogleHacks/README.md

 # GoogleHacks

-This project, GoogleHacks throws together a C# API for google maps specifically google street view, providing the means to integrate Street View with C#, OpenTK, OpenGL projects, with a bunch of new features inherent from a modern graphical library.
+This repository, GoogleHacks throws together a C# API for google maps specifically google street view, providing the means to integrate Street View with C#, OpenTK, OpenGL projects, with a bunch of new features inherent from a modern graphical library.